US Rep. George Santos arrested on federal criminal charges

 In 2017, Santos was charged with theft in Pennsylvania after authorities said he used thousands of dollars in fraudulent checks to buy puppies from dog breeders.
 That case was dismissed after Santos claimed his checkbook had been stolen, and that someone else had taken the dogs.

-Federal authorities have separately been looking into complaints about Santos work raising money for a group that purported to help neglected and abused pets.
+Federal authorities have separately been looking into complaints about Santos’ work raising money for a group that purported to help neglected and abused pets.
 One New Jersey veteran accused Santos of failing to deliver $3,000 he had raised to help his pet dog get a needed surgery.

-Farnoush Amiri contributed to this report from Washington.
+Farnoush Amiri in Washington and Alanna Durkin Richer in Boston contributed to this report.

 Follow the AP’s coverage of U.S. Rep. George Santos at https://apnews.com/hub/george-santos.